Latest 50MHz DX spots

 NOTES

-*As of June 2013 the new Region 1 (European) band plan, that came into effect on 1st January 2012, is largely being ignored by the VHF community, as all data modes in Europe were recommended to move above 50.300 MHz to free up space for more SSB voice, however 50 MHz is very often capable of Intercontinental communications and there remains much US data activity below 50.300 MHz so that is where stations remain to work each other.
+*The new Region 1 (European) band plan, that came into effect on 1st January 2012, was largely being ignored by the VHF community, as all data modes in Europe were recommended to move above 50.300 MHz to free up space for more SSB voice, however 50 MHz is very often capable of Intercontinental communications and there remained much US data activity below 50.300 MHz so that is possibly why stations had remained on the old frequencies to work each other.

 50 MHz Links